 Example: “I’m applying for a Product Analyst role in a B2B SaaS company, focusing on user behavior and funnel optimization.”

-This sentence becomes your filter for stories, skills, and questions.
+This sentence becomes your filter for stories, skills, and questions. -

 Reverse-engineer the job description.

-Create a simple table with three columns:
+Create a simple table with three columns:- Requirement (from the posting)

 Build a “Top 5 Value Points” list.